eprints/anubis/README.md

    2. Note that if you have any SSL aliases, you may have to re-configure the SSL redirects yourself in this file.
    3. An example SSL config file using Lets Encrypt is provided in `/opt/eprints3/ingredients/anubis/ssl/securevhost.conf.example` for reference.
 9. Restart apache: `sudo systemctl restart httpd`

+If you need to revert the apache config changes use `/opt/eprints3/ingredients/anubis/bin/generate_apacheconf_for_anubis --undo`

 Note that I recommend disabling any rate-limiting that mod_security may be performing as I'm not sure how this interacts with Anubis.